 In connection with the strategic alliance agreement with GSK, the Company restated its Certificate of Incorporation to authorize additional common stock, Class A common stock and undesignated preferred stock.
 The common stockholders and Class A common stockholders are entitled to one vote per share and are entitled to share equally in any dividends as declared by the Company's board of directors.
-Upon the liquidation, the Company's assets shall be distributed among the holders of the common stock and Class A common stock on a pro rata basis, subject to the prior rights of holders of any classes of stock.
-The Class A common stock has certain rights to nominate members of the Company's board of directors, and is not subject to the call and put described in Note 4.
+Upon the liquidation, the Company's assets shall be distributed among the holders of the common stock and Class A common stock and class A common stock has certain rights to nominate members of the Company's board of directors, and is not subject to the call and put described in Note 4.